Table of contents

 - Depressed breathing

-Long-term opioid abuse may also result in:
+Long-term opioid abuse can also cause:

 - Physical dependence